 9 Arrival and Departure

 9.1 Guests may arrive at any time after 10am on the day of arrival.
-Check-in is at any time after 2pm until 8am of the day of departure.
+Check-in is at any time after 2pm until 10pm of the day of arrival.
 You may leave your belongings in our luggage free of charge until Check-In.